5 homes in midcoast Maine you can actually afford

 8 Maple St., Bath, $239,000

-Though it was built in 1850, this 2-bedroom, 2-bathroom home in Bath was recently renovated and has a new heating system, hardwood floors, an added bathroom and updated windows, according to its online listing.
+Though it was built in 1850, this two-bedroom, two-bathroom home in Bath was recently renovated and has a new heating system, hardwood floors, an added bathroom and updated windows, according to its online listing.

 The 1,100-square-foot home has a working fireplace, some flowery detailing on its walls, a large back porch and a detached garage.
 Living here has you minutes away from downtown Bath, its stores, schools and its waterfront.